rhuancoder/rocket-todo-app/README.md

 # rocket-todo-app
-A ToDo List app developed with flutter
+A ToDo List app developed with flutter.